microsoft/regorus/bindings/wasm/README.md

    interpreter written in Rust.
   - *Rigorous* - A rigorous enforcer of well-defined Rego semantics.

+`regorusjs` is Regorus compiled into WASM.

 See [Repository](https://github.com/microsoft/regorus).

-`regorusjs` is Regorus compiled into WASM.
+To build this binding, see [building](https://github.com/microsoft/regorus/bindings/wasm/building.md)

 ## Usage